moshriguez/puzzle-library-app/README.md

 ## Stretch Goals:
 - [x] fix backend user model to use field name 'username' - this is causing way too much confusion!
-- [ ] add a sorting functionality to sort puzzles by number of pieces
 - [x] Limits on renewing: max 2 renews (9 weeks)
 - [x] Limits on the amount of puzzles that can be checked out by a given user
-- [ ] Require user to return all puzzles before deleting account - right now they are taking all our puzzles!!!
-- [ ] Users can review puzzles with a rating and text review - this will create a new model, reviews, which will have a one to many relationship with users and puzzles.
-Will need to alias users as reviewers and puzzles as puzzle_reviews so AR doesn’t get confused.
-- [ ] Add a librarian feature so users can’t return their puzzles.
-Librarian would be a type of user or its own class who has the ability to return puzzles
-- [ ] Library fines - a fines column could live on users and users could get fines for late returns; also librarian class could assign fines for damaged puzzles?
 - [x] Transform into a Ruby on Rails app
 - [x] Transition to using functional components rather than class components
     ####Components to transition: